alabsi91/reanimated-color-picker/docusaurus/docs/API/ColorPicker.md

 - `type: number`
 - `default: 25`

+### `thumbAnimationDuration`

+- A global property to change the duration which the thumbs animate when the value prop changes.
+- `type: number`
+- `default: 200`

 ### `thumbSize`

 - A global property for changing the thumb size of all descendant slider components.